HLCaptain/proto-shape/README.md

 # ProtoShape - Godot Prototyping Extension for CSG

 ProtoShape is a Godot plugin that adds a library of dynamic shapes based on Godot's Constructive Solid Geometry (CSG).
 It is designed to be used for prototyping levels and game mechanics.
-It is not recommended to use this plugin for final levels as it is not optimized for performance.

 <!-- Icon (addons/proto_shape/icon/proto-shape-icon.png) -->
 <img src="addons/proto_shape/icon/proto-shape-icon.png" style="height: 40%; width: 40%; margin: 0 auto; display: block">